ellieasager/rust-postgres/README.md

 ### PostgreSQL <--> Rust

-1. Start PostgreSQL server first.
-I use pgAdmin for that, but you can use whatever you like.

-2. Now that the server is running, let's start the http server.
-In your terminal type `cargo run`.

-3. Make sure the http server can "talk" to your database.
-Look at the terminal.
-If everything is connected properly, you should see this message: `Connection to the database established!` If you see any errors, check these two things:
-  - is the PostgreSQL server running?
-  - is the username, password and port number in the `.env` file correct?
+After I have dockerized my initial project, all you have to do now is this: `docker compose up --build`.
+Let me know if you have any issues.

 ### Rust <--> Postman

-1. Go to your web browser and type `http://localhost:8080/messages/list` - you you get an empty messages collection - great.
+1. Go to your web browser and type `http://localhost:8080/` - you you get "Hello World!" message - great.
 If you receive any kind of error instead, like "page not found" or something else - make sure your http server is running and not printing any errors in the terminal.

 2. Now go to Postman.
 If you have imported my collection `rest-postgres.postman_collection.json` - you probably know what to do.
 If not - you'll have to create two requests.

-First create a GET request to `http://localhost:8080/messages/list`.
+First create a GET request to `http://localhost:8080/messages`.
 Send it to the server and make sure you receive the empty messages collection, just like in the web browser.
 If this is the case - cool, move on.

 If instead you receive an error or, worse, nothing - check [this post](https://community.postman.com/t/post-to-localhost/13236/9).
 I had this problem myself and had to instal a Postman agent for the localhost.

 ### Create and Query Messages in Postman

-By now you have probably created a GET request to `http://localhost:8080/messages/list`.
+By now you have probably created a GET request to `http://localhost:8080/messages`.
 Time to create our second request - a POST request to `http://localhost:8080/messages/create`.
 You will have to send some data in your request.
 So, go to "Body" tab, choose "raw" radio button and in the textfield type something like this:
 ```
 {
     "content": "test"